rshom/DEEPi/README.md

  1. Simplified preconfigured camera commands.
  2. Ability to create more complex scripts.
  3. Stereo vision related capabilities.
- 4. Camera cluster capabilities.

 This codebase is designed to pair with the [DEEPi](https://web.uri.edu/oce/brennan-phillips/) hardware.
 However, it may be useful in other context.

 # Requirements

-  * Raspberry Pi with minimal install
-  * Python 3.6.x with:
-	* PiCamera
-	* OpenCV
-	* PILLOW
-  * more...

 # Documentation